firolightfog/Yolow/README.md

 The 'poly channels' setting doesn't influence the sequence created by the JUMP input.
 But it does influence the number of steps available with the STEP input.

 -----

+### TrigPrec1
+It's a simple trigger precision ruiner.
+Probability can be set by a knob or CV input.
+Probability allows to skip triggers from the input sequence (see IN socket) and/or add a few trigger from the clock (see CLK socket on the top).

 ### TrigPrec2
 It's a dual trigger precision ruiner.
 Each knob define the probability to skip triggers from the input sequence (see socket under the knob) and/or add a few trigger from the clock (see CLK on the top).
 The module follows the concept discussed [here](https://github.com/clone45/voxglitch/issues/74).